EmmanuelOsaea/My-Comprehensive-Report-On-Major-Religions/README.md

 Judaism’s impact on ethics, law, and identity in Western societies.

-Sikhism’s emphasis on community service, equality, and its distinct cultural identity in India and the diaspora.
+Sikhism’s emphasis on community service, equality, and its distinct culturaaity in India and the diaspora.

 Rituals and Practices:

-Judaism: Observance of the Sabbath, dietary laws (Kosher), festivals (e.g., Passover, Yom Kippur), prayer.
+Judaism: Observance of  laws (Kosher), festivals (e.g., Passover, Yom Kippur), prayer.

 Sikhism: Daily prayers, community service (seva), wearing the Five Ks (Kesh, Kara, Kanga, Kachera, Kirpan), and festivals like Vaisakhi.